lextm/jekyll-theme-chirpy/_posts/2013-9-7-how-to-root-htc-sensation-xe-ics.md

 But HTC is kind enough to provide end users [a chance to unlock the Bootloader](http://htcdev.com/bootloader).

-Please follow the steps to unlock your phone, as that’s the first milestone you need to hit.
+Please follow the steps to unlock your phone, as that's the first milestone you need to hit.

 After unlocking, you will have to re-enable USB debugging and disable fast boot again.

 # Recovery Image Hack

-HTC’s default recovery ROM does not have any significantly useful feature.
+HTC's default recovery ROM does not have any significantly useful feature.
 So once you unlock your phone, you should flash a custom recovery ROM.

 For me, I choose CWM (aka ClockworkMod), a quite famous option,